Home » The Final Walk Through

 The Final Walk Through

 Not all real estate agents are equal.
 Some escrows become difficult because of one of the Realtors involved.
-Earlier this year I closed escrow with an agent who had difficulty with procrastination and telling the truth.
-What first happened was as soon as their offer was accepted, he went out of town for the weekend.
+Earlier this year, I closed escrow with an agent who had difficulty with procrastination and telling the truth.
+What first happened was that as soon as their offer was accepted, he went out of town for the weekend.
 This should not have impacted anything, yet it did.
 He didn’t schedule the inspection until he returned.
 Most competent home inspectors have tight schedules, so of course we had to wait several days for the inspector’s availability.

 Top Ten Reasons Your Real Estate Offer Won’t be Accepted 2